priyosan/next-react-hooks-strapi-food-delivery/README.md

 Published in
 Strapi

-·
-9 min read
-·
-Jun 29, 2023
-1

-##Tutorial updated by Fredrick Emmanuel and Paul Bratslavsky##
+## Tutorial updated by Fredrick Emmanuel and Paul Bratslavsky

 This tutorial will walk you through how to use Next.js to power your UI, complete using GraphQL, Stripe, Strapi, and Next to developing a full-stack application complete with the powerful Strapi (Headless CMS) powering the backend.